 Compare Our Home Appliance Repair Plans

-We’ve made it easy to compare our home warranty plans.
+We’ve made it easy to check out our home warranty cost comparisons.
 We have been an industry leader for 35 years and have some of the best home warranty coverage for protecting both your budget and your appliances from big budget busters.

 You know stuff always breaks when you need them the most and often breakdowns happen when you can least afford them.
 Take the worry out of dealing with a costly home appliance repair when you invest in a First American home warranty.
 Get covered today.

-†† In most cases, all that is owed is one low fee for the service call that you’ll pay either when you request service or to the contractor directly when they arrive at your home.
+†† In most cases, all that is owed is one low fee for the service call that you’ll pay when you request service.

 ‡ First American warrants its work for 30 days.
 In some instances you may incur additional costs.